sjnakib/portfolio-v3/specification.md

 ### Content Management
 - **Data Storage**: JSON files in /data directory
   - projects.json for all project information
-  - education.json for educational background
+  - academic.json for educational achievements and publications
   - experience.json for work experience
 - **Resume**: PDF with machine-readable JSON version for ATS compatibility